ybnd/Matcha-gtk-theme/src/extra/firefox/README.md

 See upstream [bug](https://bugzilla.mozilla.org/show_bug.cgi?id=1408360).

 ### Icons color broken
-Icons might appear black where they should be white on some systems.
+Icons might appear #2d2d2d where they should be white on some systems.
 I have no idea why, but you can adjust them in the `Matcha/colors/light.css` or `Matcha/colors/dark.css` files, look for `--gnome-icons-hack-filter` var and play with css filters.

 ## Development